 A grade below “C” (2.0 on a 4.0 scale) is not considered a passing grade for the major.
 The course must be repeated with an earned grade of “C” or higher (a grade of C- is not acceptable).
 If a UToledo nursing student retakes a course to improve a grade, they may petition to have a grade excluded from UToledo GPA computation in accordance with the Repeating a Course and Calculating GPA Policy.
 BGSU students will follow BGSU policy regarding GPA calculation.

 The student is responsible for maintaining professional standards of conduct and providing safe, effective care while enrolled in the program.

 Probation, suspension, and dismissal policies apply to full-time and part-time students.
 In all matters, the Dean’s decision is final.

 Nursing students are expected to maintain high standards of behavior.
 Cheating, lying, stealing, failure to report, unauthorized replication of tests, and plagiarism are not tolerated and may lead to dismissal from the program.
 Non-adherence to testing policies and procedures results in a grade of zero for the test and possible course failure.
 Dismissal from the College of Nursing occurs with major violation of academic standards.
 See the Undergraduate Student Handbook for discussion of academic misconduct.

-A pre-nursing student who fails to achieve a semester GPA of 2.0 at the end of any semester is automatically placed on probation and must meet with a nursing advisor to complete a Conditional Enrollment Form.
-An advising hold will be placed on the student's account for failure to meet with a nursing advisor to complete the Conditional Enrollment Form.
+A student who fails to achieve a semester GPA of 2.0 at the end of any semester is automatically placed on probation and must meet with a nursing advisor.
+An advising hold will be placed on the student's account for failure to meet with a nursing advisor.
 The student is removed from probation if the subsequent semester GPA is 2.0 or higher.